-2.4 Creating a Custom Power Policy
+2.6 Creating a Custom Power Policy

 You may want to write your own Power Policy, for example, to factor application-specific information into the decision process.
-The provided sleep policy is a general policy; it does not consider non-Clock triggered wakeup events.
+The provided reference power policies are general policies; they do not consider non-Clock triggered wakeup events.
 If you want to factor other wakeup events into the policy or add other application-specific criteria, you can do so by creating a custom Power Policy.

-You can start with the provided PowerCC3200 sleepPolicy() function or start from scratch.
+You can start with the provided power policy function or start from scratch.
 Create a new Policy Function, and compile and link the new function into your application.
-Select your new policy by substituting its name for the "policyFxn" in the Power Manager configuration object, for example, the PowerCC3200 Config object in the CC3200 board file.
+Select your new policy by substituting its name for the "policyFxn" in the Power Manager configuration object, for example, the PowerCC3200_Config object in the CC3200 board file, CC3200_LAUNCHXL.c.
 For example: